Hydrafox/JarTuto/README.md

 }
 ```

-We instantiate a TestJNI class which is the class contained in our jar file.
-This class has a testJNI method which return 250.
-If we successfully return this value, we will call our C++ function to increment our jniValue.
+We instantiate a *TestJNI* class which is the class contained in our jar file.
+This class has a *testJNI* method which return 250.
+If we successfully return this value, we will call our C++ function to increment our *jniValue*.